zajichek/zajichek/_codex_suggestions/01_site_strategy_and_information_architecture.md

 ```

 ### Sequential implementation steps
-1. Choose 12 to 18 cornerstone posts.
+1. Choose 12 to 18 cornerstone posts that are published, not drafts.
 2. Group them under 4 to 5 topic headings.
 3. Add one sentence under each link explaining why it is a good starting point.
 4. Add `Start Here` to the navbar after `Projects & Presentations` or before it.